pigulla/grunt-jira-todo/README.md

-# grunt-jira-todo
+# grunt-jira-todo 0.1.0

 > Check statuses of TODOs referencing Jira tasks.
+Causes warnings if the status of a referenced issue is "Open" (or any other number of configurable statuses).

 ## Getting Started
-This plugin requires Grunt `~0.4.4`
+This plugin requires Grunt `~0.4.0`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: